haberdashPI/vscode-master-key/README.md

 editor OR if you aren't familiar with these tools, but want to learn how to level up your text editing skills, Master Key might be right for you.

-There are two ways to use this extension: using an existing preset you can learn from the built-in documentation and discoverable commands Master Key provides; OR you can build your own customized set of keybindings based off one of these presets or even from your own existing keybindings.
+There are two ways to use this extension: using a pre-existing keybinding preset, or creaging your own custom bindings.

+## Using an existing preset

-When you use one Master Key's preset keybindings, and you will get:
+When you use an existing preset you get:

-1. Visual documentation of all keybindings
+1. A keyboard-layout visual documentation guide of all keybindings
 2. Thorough tables listing all keybindings organized by category
 3. Context specific command palette: All defined keybindings can be searched based on their name and description.
 Furthermore, if you are in the middle of typing a multi-key sequence